 Of course, if 100% automation is not a priority for you, you can skip pre-configuration and select all the necessary options during the batch job while emails are converted.
 On the other hand, for fully automatic bulk conversion launching the program just once is a reasonable requirement.

 Now, close the program to save the settings.
-You are ready to run batch conversion from the command line now.
+You are ready to convert eml to pst from the command line now.
+So run the batch conversion…

 Using command line to convert emails to Outlook